 ComMotion was founded in 2018 by a cancer survivor and disabled veteran who found health and happiness through learning to dance and wanted to give that same opportunity to others in need.
-The organization has been steadily growing and since 2018 has taught over 350 dance and movement classes for more than 12,000 people of all ages and abilities, including military veterans, cancer survivors, seniors, kids, and people with disabilities.
-We have had students from preschool age to over 90 years old, and with a wide range of physical and cognitive abilities.
+The organization has been steadily growing and since 2018 has taught hundreds of movement programs for more than 20,000 people of all ages and abilities, including military veterans, cancer survivors, seniors, kids, and people with disabilities.
+We have had students from preschool age to over 100 years old, and with a wide range of physical and cognitive abilities.

 Dance and movement have been proven in numerous studies to have a variety of health and wellness benefits:

 - “Let’s Dance: A Holistic Approach to Treating Veterans with Posttraumatic Stress Disorder” by the VA Greater Los Angeles Healthcare System found that a dance-class program promoted well-being, self-confidence, and stress reduction for veterans with PTSD.

 - “A dance intervention for cancer survivors and their partners (RHYTHM)” by the University of Alabama at Birmingham found that Ballroom dance may be an important tool for cancer survivors to return to a physically active life and improve quality of life.